 She received a BFA from UGA, and 2 MFAs from GSU in painting and sculpture.
 In graduate school she developed a visual language combining her painted and sculptural imagery, resulting in mixed media paintings and installations that are complex and dream-like.
 The artist’s intuitive approach allows poetic meaning to emerge from the highly textural layering of painted and other diverse materials.

-Solo Exhibition, Switzer Gallery, Pensacola State College, Pensacola, FL.
+Truth in Animals, Switzer Gallery, Pensacola State College, Pensacola, FL.

 2018 Landscape of Dreams: New work by the Mitchell Sisters.
 Mary G. Hardin Center for the Cultural Arts,